Forzani to run write-in campaign for Pa. 85th district seat

 WINFIELD — Mary Forzani, 70, of Winfield, a registered Democrat, has announced a write-in campaign for Pa.
 House 85th District seat.

-Forzani is not a beginner when it comes to working in government and support agency circles.
-Among other positions, she is a former Lewisburg School District Board member and chair, Union County Drug Abuse Community Action Team.
+Forzani is not a beginner when it comes to working in government and supporting agency circles.
+Among other positions, she is a former Lewisburg Area School District board member and Union County Drug Abuse Community Action Team chair.

 Asked why she got into the race with only three weeks before the Nov.
 8 election, Forzani said, “Well, I’ve always been community minded.
 Looking at the political atmosphere, we don’t seem to be getting anything done for everyday people.”